syssi/esphome-yeelight-ceiling-light/README.md

 | 3.3V                | 3.3V   | 3.3V         |                       |
 | GND                 | GND    | GND          |                       |

-3.3V, GND, TXD, RXD and IO0 Pads are clearly visible on the main board near ESP32 board.
 The ESP32 will enter the serial bootloader when GPIO0 (IO0 pad) is held low (GND) on reset / power.